Locally normal subgroups of totally disconnected groups. Part I: General theory: Introduction

-A complementary approach was initiated by Barnea--Ershov--Weigel \cite{BEW}, based on the following observation.
-Since any two compact open subgroups of a \tdlc group are commensurate, any such group admits a natural homomorphism to the group of abstract commensurators of its compact open subgroups.
-By definition, this group of abstract commensurators can be recovered from any compact open subgroup, and is thus a purely local object, depending only on arbitrarily small identity neighbourhoods of the ambient \tdlc group.
-This point of view thus pertains to a \textbf{local approach} of \tdlc groups.
-Note however that there are only very few profinite groups whose group of abstract commensurators has been explicitly computed.
+A complementary approach was initiated by Barnea--Ershov--Weigel \cite{BEW}, based on the following observation: since any two compact open subgroups of a \tdlc group $G$ are commensurate, $G$ admits a natural homomorphism to the group of abstract commensurators of its compact open subgroups.
+By definition, abstract commensurators can be recovered from any compact open subgroup and are thus purely local objects depending only on arbitrarily small identity neighbourhoods of $G$.
+This observation thus produces a \textbf{local approach} to \tdlc groups.

+The third development is that techniques for isolating the non-discrete case from the discrete one have been found.
+At the global level, Caprace--Monod \cite{CM} identified simple pieces of a \tdlc group $G$ under the hypothesis that $G$ has no discrete quotients while, at the local level, Burger--Mozes \cite{BurgerMozes} introduced, in analogy with the kernel of the adjoint representation of a Lie group, the \defbold{quasi-centre} of $G$, which contains in particular any discrete normal subgroup of $G$.
+The former of the two motivates the focus of our next paper~\cite{CRW-Part2} on simple groups, while the latter was important in the approach introduced in~\cite{BEW} and is developed further in Sections~\ref{sec:QZmain} and~\ref{radsec} below as part of the foundation for a general theory of the local structure of \tdlc groups.